cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

   instability.
 Typically, \\( 96.23\\% – 99.94\\% \\) of the
   context is irrelevant, while responsible for \\( 78.3\\%\\) of the instability observed.
+* Instability is a joint problem of the solver heuristic and the query property.
+Therefore, future work may benefit from a holistic approach that considers both sides.